r-lyeh-archived/JXMLex/README.md

 Pros:
 - JXMLex syntax provides more natural and expressive XPath queries by adding attributes and duplicating information.
-Cons:
-- JXMLex files are larger than their JXML counterparts.

-Pros:
 - JXMLex is a richer superset of JXML.
 JXML tools can still parse JXMLex files.

 Cons:
+- JXMLex files are larger than their JXML counterparts.
 - JXMLex attributes are a lossy conversion from JSON per se.
 If you need to retrieve original lossless name, then read @son attribute instead.

 Conversion guide